danielschleindlsperger/syncify/README.md

 The icons are placed in `src/icons` and should be imported with the loader specified in the import path.
 For a clickable icon button use Chakras `<IconButton />` component.

+Most of the current icons are from [Steve Schogers Zondicons](https://www.zondicons.com/icons.html).

 ```ts
 import Heart from '@svgr/webpack!../../icons/heart.svg'
 ```